 What's Wrong? ↓

-The Northwestern U.S. was ripped apart for many years as forestry policies were reversed again and again.
-Hasty logging in times of weak regulation wasted resources.
-Sudden limits on logging bankrupted some workers and small businesses.
-If this policy pendulum swings far, it cuts down forests and species, families and towns.2
+The Northwestern U.S. tore itself apart by changing forestry laws again and again.
+In a year with weak forestry laws, hasty logging wastes resources.
+But sudden limits on logging bankrupt some workers and small businesses.
+If this policy pendulum swings far, it cuts down forests and species then families and towns, again and again.2

 Businesses and agencies often lose money and power when a council changes hands and policies swerve.
 This is a major cause of war-like politics.

 Can we end such raging or silent tragedies?
 Better tools give real hope; we can stop the tragedies caused by the old voting tools.